soeaver/QualityFormer/README.md

 # News
+- Pytorch official code of QANet-imprv is opened.
+(01/16/2020)
 - Pytorch official code of QANet is released.
 (01/11/2020)

 # Introduction
-Official implementation of **Quality-Aware Network for Human Parsing**
+Official implementation of **Quality-Aware Network for Instance-Level Dense Prediction**

-In this repository, we release the QANet code in Pytorch.
+In this repository, we release the QANet-imprv code in Pytorch.

 - QANet architecture:
 <p align="center"><img width="90%" src="docs/qanet.png" /></p>